polarbearhoodie/ESPecial/README.md

 The following have not yet been tested or released to this repo.

 ### display.h
 display.h wraps I2C to control a SDD1315 display, a varient of the standard SDD1306.
-Fagile.
+Stable, but refresh rates > ~20HZ still cause errors.

 ### wifi.h
 wifi.h allows basic access to wifi, as well as some prebuilt functions to grab data or send notifications.